Shyam Rajak: Early life and education

 Rajak’s wedding to Alka Verma was widely reported for its luxury and grandeur.
-Held at The Regent Hotel in Mumbai, the event became one of the most talked-about weddings of the year, blending political prominence with Bollywood glamour.
+Held at The Regent Hotel (Taj Lands End) in Mumbai, the event became one of the most talked-about weddings of the year, blending political prominence with Bollywood glamour.
 Media outlets described it as a lavish celebration attended by several high-profile personalities, including former Bihar Chief Minister Lalu Prasad Yadav, actors Shah Rukh Khan, Shekhar Suman, Sunil Shetty, Pooja Batra, Jackie Shroff, Aditya Pancholi, Amrita Arora, Sharad Kapoor, and filmmaker Subhash Ghai.
 The opulent arrangements, star-studded attendance, and festive atmosphere made it stand out as a symbol of luxury and social prestige at the time.

+For the first time in the history of Bihar, a scheduled Assembly session was postponed for the wedding of Rajak.
+The decision was reportedly taken on the request of Vikash Verma, who stated that the wedding date, set by the bride’s family, could not be changed, referring to a remark attributed to Lalu Prasad Yadav that dates fixed by the girl’s side are never altered.

 Political career

 Early political engagement

 Rajak began his political journey through student activism and was actively involved in the JP (Jayaprakash Narayan) movement of 1974.

 Legislative tenure

 He was first elected as MLA from the Phulwari Sharif constituency (a reserved Dalit seat) in 1995, representing RJD.
 Rajak went on to secure reelection in 2000, February 2005, and November 2005.

 In the 2025 Bihar Legislative Assembly election, Shyam Rajak contested from the Phulwarisharif (SC) constituency on a Janata Dal (United) (JDU) ticket.
 He defeated the incumbent MLA, Gopal Ravidas of the CPI (ML) Liberation, by a margin of 32,657 votes.
 Rajak obtained 126,470 votes, corresponding to 49.18% of the total.